Financial Aid Application Deadlines

 Who are the supporters?

-Our supporters are diverse and have become interested in the schools through a variety of ways.
+Our supporters are diverse and have become interested in the school through a variety of ways.
 Many have been on the donor list for many years.
 Our main donor constituents come from the Quaker community worldwide who include Quaker Meetings and individuals in the United States, Great Britain, Europe, and as far away as New Zealand and Japan.
 Alumni and their families have also been generous in supporting our fund.

 Supporters can easily donate tax-deductible gifts when going through our fiscal conduits in the USA and Britain; namely, Friends United Meeting in Indiana and Quaker International Educational Trust (QuIET) in Britain.
 We encourage supporters to consider an on-going donation in order provide reassurance to students and their families.